-Alexander and his brother Morris, an Alexandria advocate, had come to Egypt from Cape Town in 1913.
+Alexander and his brother Morris, an Alexandria advocate, came to Egypt from Cape Town in 1913.
 Both married into the local cosmopolitan Jewry and, like many Eastern European co-religionists from South Africa, the Alexanders were obsessed with the creation of a homeland in Palestine.

 Local politicians meanwhile found comfort in the fact that Jews in Palestine represented a mere fraction of the indigenous population owning less than 10 percent of the entire territory.
 What, therefore, was all the brouhaha about?

-Any serious misgivings by the more skeptical Egyptian statesmen were countered by multiple promises from the British Foreign Office that the borders of British Mandated Palestine and the status quo of its overwhelming Arab Muslim-Christian majority were guaranteed by His Majesty's government and thus in safe hands.
+Any serious misgivings by the more skeptical Egyptian statesmen were countered by multiple promises from the British Foreign Office: Borders of British Mandated Palestine and the status quo of its overwhelming Arab Muslim-Christian majority were guaranteed by His Majesty's government and thus in safe hands.
 Aaron Alexander and his fantasizing crowd were free to aspire and hallucinate as they pleased.
-But, Alexander was hearing contradictory promises form his British friends.
-The homeland would soon become a state.
+Yet Alexander heard contradictory promises form his British friends: The homeland would soon become a state.

 Maitre Alexander died of a fatal heart attack at age 58 on September 12, 1945 while hosting a dinner for visiting colleagues at Cairo's posh Mohammed Ali Club.
 He would never learn of the creation of Israel and the several bloody conflicts that followed.
 Neither would he know that after resting for several years in the Mosseri graveyard in Bassateen on the edge of Cairo, his remains would be exhumed and shipped to the United Kingdom.
 Even though he couldn't claim an iota of Anglo-Saxon ancestry, Aaron had always felt British.